MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-tutorial.md

 ## Next Steps

 - [Join SQL Server on a Linux host to an Active Directory domain](sql-server-linux-active-directory-auth-overview.md)
-- If you are interested on how to configure AD authentication with SQL Server on Linux containers, see [Configure Active Directory authentication with SQL Server on Linux  containers](sql-server-linux-containers-ad-auth-adutil-tutorial.md)
+- If you're interested on how to configure AD authentication with SQL Server on Linux containers, see [Configure Active Directory authentication with SQL Server on Linux  containers](sql-server-linux-containers-ad-auth-adutil-tutorial.md)